jdermont/playground-kvhfh5iv/uttt.md

 UTTT resisted my attempts to NN it for quite long time.
 One thing was I had already put much effort into improving mcts enhancements for UTTT, so further improvements would be harder to achieve.
 Another thing was I needed to improve my learning framework and pipeline, as well the inputs and efficient feature extraction from the position.
 But I won the battle, the NN is much stronger than the mcts ever was.
 There are 15 possible states for each square (I take empty into account).
 81x15=1215 inputs.
 I did some caching to get them efficiently, as well to calculate the partial difference.

-Instead of describing the input, I'll provide the code.
+Instead of describing the inputs, I'll provide the code.
 The code for getting the features goes like this, per miniboard:

 ```c++
 vector<int> getInputs(bool isToMoveBoard) {